feelcuspcheese/apptandr/docs/TECHNICAL_SPEC.md

 * **Go agent errors:** All errors are logged.
 The Dashboard can show a toast for critical failures (e.g., "Booking failed").
 * **Network errors:** Logged; no special handling.
 * **Alarm scheduling:** If `dropTimeMillis` is in the past, do not schedule; show toast.
+* **Missing references at trigger time:** `ConfigManager.buildAgentConfig` returns `null` if the site, museum, or credential is missing; the `BookingForegroundService` logs the error and does not start the agent.

 ---